chaconnewu/awesome-augmented/original_awesomes/awesome-transit.md

 - [Transit-Map](https://github.com/vasile/transit-map) - Web app that animates vehicles (markers) on a map using the public transport timetables to interpolate their positions along the routes (polylines).
 - [Bikeshare Map](http://bikes.oobrien.com/) - Status of all worldwide bikeshare stations
 - [Bongo](http://ebongo.org) - Real-time Transit Tracking for Iowa City, Coralville and the University of Iowa.
 Awesome because it combines three disparate transit systems into one UI.
-- [Time & Wheel](http://timeandwheel.com/) - Travel country-wide in the USA with train, bus, plane or ferry.
-Uses the open-source [tripover routing engine](https://github.com/joriswu/tripover).
+- [Transitive.js](https://github.com/conveyal/transitive.js) - Creates a customizable web map layer of transit routes using Leaflet or D3.

 ### Native Apps (open source)